nazwan89/go-project/README.md

 ```sh
     touch .env
 ```
-- .env
+Add code
 ```sh
     PORT=8080
 ```

-To start the server with the value from `.env` you can run:
+- To start the server with the value from `.env` you can run:

 ```sh
     go run main.go
 ```

-or manually export before running:
+- or manually export before running:

 ```sh
     export PORT=8080